Get Addiction Help (888) 804-0917

 • Often described as relaxing, dreamlike, introspective

-• Due to activation of the endocannabinoid system
+• Due to the activation of the endocannabinoid system

 • Associated with sensory enhancement, creativity, philosophical thinking